Erwin Schulz: Postwar

-In an interview, Schulz said that serving in the Einsatzgruppen was entirely voluntary:"I never knew of any cases where members or heads of the Einsatzkommandos acted in the same way as I did.
+In testimony at the trial of Bruno Streckenbach in the 1970s, Schulz said serving in the Einsatzgruppen was entirely voluntary:"I never knew of any cases where members or heads of the Einsatzkommandos acted in the same way as I did.
 I believe that things in Russia would never have turned out as they did had a few heads of the Einsatzkommandos and Einsatzgruppen declared that they could not carry out these liquidations.
-The way I see it, the same applies... to the Wehrmacht commanders in whose areas of command the liquidations were carried out of the avalanche could have still been checked if a field marshal or the commanding officer of any army group had intervened.
+The way I see it, the same applies... to the Wehrmacht commanders in whose areas of command the liquidations were carried out... the avalanche could have still been checked if a field marshal or the commanding officer of any army group had intervened.
 I do not know of or recall any order that stated that SS chiefs or members of the SD or the police would be sent to concentration camps if they refused to carry out an order.
 I also never heard of such an order during the course of the conversations I had on the subject or indeed from rumors."